 “Sorry—it means to gain your enemy’s trust by pretending to be someone else.”

 He grunts an affirmative.
 “They don’t always wear it.
-When it’s not on their face, it can change their features to a moderate degree.
+When it’s not around their face, it can change their features to a moderate degree.
 It can also alter their body’s appearance, but not by much.”
 He laughs harshly.
 “The Nightkeeper motto is ‘We keep the night at bay.’
 But given their loyalty to Lyderea and her thralls, many joke that it’s ‘We keep the night in place.’ ”

 I want to ask about magic blindfolds that bless you with nunchuk skills and also double as Mission Impossible-style impostor masks, but he might shut down if I start geeking out.
 So I decide to go with a simpler question: